Fenzland/iGit/style_guide.md

 Instead of 'index.js', you can use 'main.js' instead.

 #### File head
-static reference statements, known as `import` or `export from`, must write on the head of a file, without any comments or empty lines before or between them.
+module statements: `import`, `export from` and `export`, must write on the head of a file, without any comments or empty lines before or between them.
-In other worlds, only shebang line can before static reference statements.
+In other worlds, only shebang line can before module statements.
 There must be a double empty lines between static statements and other codes.
 One static statement a line.
-If there is no static reference, the first line of the file must be a empty line.
+If there is no module statements, the first line of the file must be a empty line.

 Recommended
 ```javascript